balvisio/CAFA-Toolset/README.md

 sequences in fasta format.
 The simplest way to run the program for target
 generation:

-python Filter  --input1 uniprot-swissProt-annotation-at-t0  -G taxon_id
+python Filter  --input1 UniProtKB/SwissProt-annotation-at-t0  -G taxon_id

-input1 is a uniprot-swissProt annotation file at a certain time point (on CAFA time-line, this is time t0, the sequence release date for the CAFA community challenge), taxon_id is the taxonomy id for the specific species whose protein sequences are being filtered.
-Here is an example with uniprot_sprot.dat.38  as the uniprot-swissProt annotation file and 559292 as taxon id for Saccharomyces cerevisiae.
+input1 is a UniProtKB/SwissProt annotation file at a certain time point (on CAFA time-line, this is time t0, the sequence release date for the CAFA community challenge), taxon_id is the taxonomy id for the specific species whose protein sequences are being filtered.
+Here is an example with uniprot_sprot.dat.38  as the UniProtKB/SwissProt annotation file and 559292 as taxon id for Saccharomyces cerevisiae.

 ```